 Homemade Red Enchilada Sauce Ingredients:

-To make this enchilada sauce recipe, you’ll need (affiliate links included):
+To make this easy enchilada sauce recipe, you will need the following ingredients:

 How To Make Enchilada Sauce:

 Here are the basic steps for how to make enchilada sauce (full instructions included in the recipe box below):

 Cook the roux and spices: In a small saucepan, we’ll first cook the flour and oil together to form the roux, and then whisk in the spices to briefly toast them in the saucepan before adding in the stock.